bulldogDevLabs/meteor-atlassian-crowd/README.md

 # meteor-atlassian-crowd
-A Meteor package for atlassian crowd
+A Meteor package for the Atlassian Crowd nodejs module.

 ## Documentation